Hot flushes (or hot flashes) and night sweats are some of the most common symptoms during menopause.

 For some people it's debilitating, and it can be happening every 15 or 20 minutes.
 For other people, it's just occasional.
 But they can carry on during the night waking you up in the night just drenched in sweat, which is not only unpleasant but also disrupts your much needed sleep!

-We need to be aware about the triggers that can cause hot flushes because if you can manage these triggers, you can drastically reduce the occurrence of them.
+There are some common triggers that can cause hot flushes so being aware of yours can help you drastically reduce the occurrence of them.

 - Stress – another trigger is stress.
 If you have a stressful experience, it can trigger a hot flush, and I've seen that happen quite a few times.
 But it's not just external stress like your workload or your circumstances of your day, it's also internal stresses on the body, like a blood sugar imbalance, or dehydration or digestive issues or nutrient deficiencies.
 That's because these things can all stimulate the release of cortisol, our stress hormone, which can trigger a hot flush.

 - Smoking is a common trigger for hot flushes.